Best Film for the Pentax P30

 - Pharmacy or Big Box Store

-Shipping film to a mail-order lab to be developed and scanned is the least difficult choice if you’re just beginning to shoot film.
-If you consistently use film, this may be a drawback since it can get really expensive.
+Shipping film to a mail-order photo lab to be processed and scanned is the most convenient solution if you are new to shooting film.
+If you frequently shoot film, this might be a disadvantage due to the fact that it can get really expensive.

 Bulk Loading Film

-Among the best options to save some money on film is to buy a roll of 100 feet of film and manually load it into canisters by hand.
+Considered one of the most well known options to save some money on film is to buy a roll of 100 feet of film and manually load it into canisters by hand.

-Bear in mind that you’re limited to 100 foot rolls of black & white film.
-This is because black & white film is easier and cheaper to process at home.
+Be aware that you’re only going to be able to buy 100 foot rolls of black & white film.
+This is in part because black and white film is quite a bit easier and more cost-effective to develop at home.

 Home Developing and Scanning

-Any film can be developed by hand.
-It is an excellent way to reduce costs so you can shoot more film with your Pentax P30.
+Any film can be processed at home.
+It’s a very good way to cut costs so you can shoot more film with your Pentax P30.

-Black & white film is by far the easiest to develop.
-Chemical temperature and development times are not as necessary to do correctly with black & white films as they are for slide or color negative.
+Black & white film is much simpler to develop.
+Chemical temperature and time are both not as critical to do correctly with black & white films as temperatures and time are for color negative or transparency film.